Demographics of Zimbabwe

-This article is about the demographic features of the population of Zimbabwe, including population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects of the population.
+Demographic features of the population of Zimbabwe include population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects of the population.

 Population

-The population of Zimbabwe has grown during the 20th century in accordance with the model of a developing country with high birth rates and falling death rates, resulting in relatively high population growth rate (around 3% or above in the 1960s and early 1970s).
-After a spurt in the period 1980-1983 following independence, a decline in birth rates set in.
+The population of Zimbabwe has grown during the 20th century.
+This is in accordance with the model of a developing country with high birth rates and falling death rates, resulting in relatively high population growth rate (around 3% or above in the 1960s and early 1970s).
+After a spurt in the period 1980–1983 following independence, a decline in birth rates set in.
 Since 1991, however, there has been a jump in death rates from a low of 10 per 1000 in 1985 to a high of 25 per 1000 in 2002/2003.
 It has since subsided to just under 22 per 1000 (estimate for 2007) a little below the birth rate of around 27 per 1000.

-The high death rate is a result of poor medical facilities.
-This leads to a small natural increase of around 0.5%.
-Deaths due to HIV/AIDS have reduced due to improved methods of protection.
-However, outward migration rates of around 1.5% or more have been experienced for over a decade, therefore actual population changes are uncertain.
-Because of the high number of unaccounted emigrants, the recent increase of emigration and the death toll from AIDS, the total population might be declining to as low as 8 million according to some estimates.
+ZimStat released the 2022 Population and Housing Census Preliminary Results which showed that Zimbabwe's population had increased by 16.2% and stood at 15.1 million people as of 20 April 2022.